-The Company operates and tracks its results in one reportable segment based on the aggregation of five operating segments.
+The Company operates and tracks its results in one reportable segment based upon the aggregation of five operating segments.
 The Company designs, develops, manufactures and markets a broad range of integrated circuits.
 The Chief Executive Officer has been identified as the Chief Operating Decision Maker.
+The Company has determined that all of the Company's operating segments share the following similar economic characteristics, and therefore meet the criteria established for operating segments to be aggregated into one reportable segment, namely: